Tristan Blackmon

-Tristan Michael Blackmon (born August 12, 1996) is an American professional soccer player who plays as a right-back for Major League Soccer club Vancouver Whitecaps FC.
+Tristan Michael Blackmon (born August 12, 1996) is an American professional soccer player who plays as a defender for Major League Soccer club Vancouver Whitecaps FC and the United States national team.

 Early life

 He attended Bishop Gorman High School in Summerlin, Nevada, a suburb of Las Vegas.

 College career

 Blackmon played his college career at University of the Pacific where he played mainly as a defender after starting as a forward.
 Blackmon played 70 matches for the Tigers, starting 68.
 He scored 16 goals and had nine assists.
 Blackmon finished his collegiate soccer career as the Tigers' all-time goal scoring leader, until Camden Riley broke his record one year later.

-Amateur career
+Club career

-Blackmon played for Premier Development League sides Orange County SC U-23 and Burlingame Dragons.
+Blackmon played for Premier Development League sides Orange County SC U-23 and Burlingame Dragons in 2016 and 2017, respectively.

-Professional career

 On January 19, 2018, Los Angeles FC selected Blackmon with the third overall pick of the 2018 MLS SuperDraft.
 He signed with the club on February 22, 2018.
 Blackmon made his professional debut on March 4, 2018, as an 80th-minute substitute during a 1–0 win over Seattle Sounders FC.
 On May 24, 2019, at Banc of California Stadium, in a 4–2 win over the Montreal Impact, Blackmon scored his first professional goal on a header in the fifty-fifth minute.

 On December 14, 2021, Blackmon was selected by Charlotte FC in the 2021 MLS Expansion Draft, before being immediately traded to Vancouver Whitecaps FC in exchange for $475,000 of General Allocation Money.

-On July 26, 2022, Blackmon scored the winning penalty kick against Toronto FC in the Canadian Championship Final.
+On July 26, 2022, Blackmon scored the winning penalty kick for Vancouver against Toronto FC in the Canadian Championship Final.
+On April 9, 2025, Blackmon scored a dramatic late equalizer against UNAM sending the Vancouver Whitecaps to the semi final of the 2025 CONCACAF Champions Cup.
+On October 28, Blackmon was named 2025 MLS Defender of the Year.
+Blackmon contributed two goals and one assist and was an integral part of the second-best defense in the league, which helped Vancouver Whitecaps to their best season, during which they recorded their best points total, most total league wins, their best goal differential, and total goals scored.